 A Brief History of Our Club

-In 1924, Samuel F.B.
-Morse organized the Del Monte Kennel Club as part of his Del Monte Properties.
-The Kennel club was a closed, private organization run by Mr. Morse and officers of Del Monte Properties.
-The club's annual show was held on the lawn in front of the Del Monte Hotel until 1946 as a hotel event.
+In 1924, Samuel Finley Brown Morse organized the Del Monte Kennel Club as part of his Del Monte Properties.
+The Kennel Club was a closed, private organization run by Mr. Morse and officers of Del Monte Properties.
+The club's annual show was held on the lawn in front of the Del Monte Hotel until 1946, as a hotel event.
 The occasion was quite prestigious, beautiful and elegant.
 It began on Saturday afternoon and lasted for two days.
 Twenty-seven breeds were represented in the 1924 show, with over 100 dogs entered.
 The train tracks from San Francisco ran right by the Del Monte Hotel.
-Dogs to be shown at the dog show in Monterey were sent from San Francisco in a special car and were returned to San Francisco after the show was over on the same train car.
+Dogs to be shown at the dog show in Monterey were sent from San Francisco in a special car and were returned to San Francisco after the show was over on that special train.

-The original twelve members were listed as follows: Samuel F.B.
-Morse, president and founder of Del Monte Properties, Henry Tiedemann, treasurer of Del Monte Properties; Mr. And Mrs. Derek Rayne, a terrier handler and the youngest AKC all breed judge; Joele Craige, wife of show veterinarian John Craige; Helen Heavy, wealthy friend of Mr. Morse; Marion Kingsland; Dr. Ralph Weston, veterinarian; Mr. And Mrs. Jake Huisenga, breeders of Irish setters and German Short haired Pointers, owners of Oxton Kennels in Salinas and Mr. And Mrs. Richard Collins, horse people who ran the stables at Pebble Beach (Collins field was named after).
+The original twelve members are listed as follows: Samuel F.B.
+Morse, president and founder of Del Monte Properties, Henry Tiedemann, treasurer of Del Monte Properties; Mr. And Mrs. Derek Rayne, by now Derek was the youngest AKC all-breed judge; Joele Craige, wife of show veterinarian John Craige; Helen Heavy, wealthy friend of Mr. Morse; Marion Kingsland; Dr. Ralph Weston, veterinarian; Mr. And Mrs. Jake Huisenga, breeders of Irish setters and German Short haired Pointers, owners of Oxton Kennels in Salinas and Mr. And Mrs. Richard Collins, horse people who ran the stables at Pebble Beach (Collins field was named after).

 By 1960, with an entry of 1555 dogs, the Del Monte show was the largest unbenched show in the nation and the 8th largest all-breed show.
 The annual summer show was called the "Classic of the Pacific".
 Beginning in the latter 1950's the club organized conformation and obedience classes held as a community service.
 In 1959, the first of subsequent annual puppy matches was held at the Lodge in Pebble Beach.
 The match was moved to the fairgrounds in 1961.
 In 1966, letters of incorporation were drawn up and Del Monte Kennel Club, Inc. a non-profit corporation was formed.
 At this point, the club's deposits were removed from Del Monte Properties and put into a separate club bank account.
 This completed the separation of the club from Del Monte Properties.
 In 1969 the club adopted a new constitution and bylaws of Del Monte Kennel Club and this provided for the election of an AKC delegate.
 During the last three decades the club has continued to operate as an AKC licensed club.
 In the mid 1990's it was decided to combine our two annual shows into back-to-back shows held in mid July.
 This was necessary because of the increasing entries at our fall show coupled with the limitation of only 500 dogs for the summer Pebble Beach show at the Lodge due to the size of the lawn.
 The shows offer both conformation and obedience.
 The show site has changed over the years being held at the Carmel Middle School, Laguna Seca Regional Park, California State University of Monterey Bay and in 2008 moved back to the grounds at Carmel Middle School.
 A separate two-day Agility Trial is held in early June.